 LGBT/SOGI Human Rights Program

 Guided by our principles, Unitarian Universalists are called to advocate for international human rights; to be a voice for the voiceless by promoting the inherent worth and dignity of all living things.
-The UU-UNO is committed to bringing lesbian, gay, bisexual, transgender and intersex (LGBTQI) human rights to the forefront of the UN agenda.
+The Unitarian Universalist-United Nations Office (UU-UNO) is committed to bringing lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI) human rights to the forefront of the UN agenda.

 LGBTI Human Rights on the UN Agenda